kschuler/guide/tools/server-setup.md

 If you opted not to use an SSH key, you might see a message like this.
 Answer yes to proceed.
 ![step10](../static/images/step10-connecttoserver.png)

-You'll be asked to provide your servers password.
+You'll need to provide your servers password.
 You get this from the email digital ocean sent you.
 Type it in exactly (case is important) and press enter.

 Next you will see "Changing password for root. (current) UNIX password".
 The server wants you to type in the password digital ocean sent you AGAIN.
 ![step11](../static/images/step11-changepassword.png)